brasofilo/FilterSO/README.md

 ##Code
 Unfortunately, I couldn't manage to make the sliders work on Firefox.
 I'm by no means an expert on userscripts, all contributions and forks are welcome.

+<sup>- Version 1.1 - Now, questions are hidden/shown in response to the slider  values.</sup>
 <sup>- Version 1.0.1 - Bug fix, page detection must be earlier.</sup>
 <sup>- Version 1.0 - Added views.
 UI upgrade.
 Custom ranges settings.
 Localstorage is now used instead of cookies.</sup>
 <sup>- Version 0.4 - Detect if user is mod and use different icon.
 Expanded range of selection (votes -6/6 and rep 0/250).</sup>
-<sup>- Version 0.3 - Changed script name, it's not exclusive for SO anymore.
+<sup>- Version 0.3 - Changed script name, it's not exclusive for Stack Overflow anymore.
 Added /unanswered tab.
 More information about the filtering status on the button's tooltip.</sup>
 <sup>- Version 0.2 - Support for all sites added.</sup>
 <sup>- Version 0.1 - Script launch.</sup>